12,000 farmers empowered through biofuels

 27 May 2016 Last updated at 14:17 BST

 Zambia is one of Africa's largest producers of copper but with global prices down, the economy has suffered a huge knock: Some mines are closing, the currency is weaker and the cost of living has gone up, But surprisingly, some entrepreneurs in the capital city of Lusaka are showing a great deal of resilience.

 CNN interview: Could this startup help prevent future fuel crises in Africa?

 In Zambia's capital Lusaka, Mutoba Ngoma saw a need for action -- and with his extensive background in aeronautical engineering, the shrewd businessman decided to do something about it.

-The first step in this phase is to work with thousands of small scale farmers who have established jatropha curcas fields and hedges.
-Jatropha curcas is a shrub that grows up to 3 metres tall.
+The ongoing operations is to continue to work with thousands of small scale farmers who have established jatropha curcas fields and hedges.
+Jatropha curcas is a shrub that grows up to 3 meters tall.